LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 # TheHandyForUnity_APIv2

 It's a SDK to add the ability to control TheHandy by HTTP request in a Unity project by using API v2 of Handyfeeling.
+(2023-01 This API is the current main API.
+Support will be at least through 2024)

 I based my work on https://github.com/defucilis/TheHandyUnity